Director of Undergraduate Studies: Michele Moody-Adams, 702 Philosophy; 854-3519; email@example.com

 Departmental Office: 708 Philosophy; 854-3196

 Students interested in philosophy may pursue a major either in philosophy or in economics-philosophy.
 Because philosophy treats issues fundamental to both the sciences and the humanities, students are also welcome to combine their philosophy major with work in other fields.
-Before declaring a major, either in philosophy or in economics-philosophy, and before deciding to combine philosophy with another discipline, students should meet with the director of undergraduate studies to formulate the program that will be best for them.
-Philosophy majors are given a foundation in logic and philosophical methodology, and are asked to confront fundamental questions in the main areas of philosophy: epistemology and metaphysics, ethics and political philosophy, the philosophy of mind and language, and the history of philosophy.
-The department requires that all majors take at least one seminar (PHIL C3912), which is designed to allow students to focus on particular philosophical issues or texts in greater depth.
+Before declaring a major in philosophy or economics-philosophy, and before deciding to combine philosophy with another discipline, students should meet with the director of undergraduate studies to formulate the program best for them.
+Philosophy majors are given a foundation in logic and philosophical methodology, and are asked to confront fundamental questions in the main areas of philosophy: epistemology and metaphysics, ethics and political philosophy, philosophy of mind and language, and history of philosophy.
+The department requires that all majors take at least one seminar (PHIL C3912), designed to allow students to focus on particular philosophical issues or texts in greater depth.
 Outstanding seniors may also pursue their own philosophical project in a senior thesis.
 Over and above the courses required of all majors, there is room for considerable flexibility.
-Through an appropriate choice of electives from among the department’s course offerings (and from related courses in other departments), there are special opportunities for focusing more intensively on one or two subfields of philosophy: for example, logic and the philosophy of mathematics, philosophy of science, ethics and political philosophy, or the history of philosophy.
+Through an appropriate choice of electives from among the department’s offerings (and from related courses in other departments), there are special opportunities for focusing more intensively on one or two subfields of philosophy, e.g., logic and the philosophy of mathematics, philosophy of science, ethics and political philosophy, or the history of philosophy.
 Students should consult with the director of undergraduate studies on how best to pursue such programs.

 Study Abroad: Reid Hall, Paris

-For additional information about the Columbia University in Paris Program at Reid Hall, including summer session, courses consult the Columbia University in Paris Bulletin (available in 606 Kent Hall), call (212) 854-2559, or send an e-mail to: email@example.com.
-It is also available on-line at the Office of Global Programs website.
-For information about the applicability of Reid Hall courses to the major or concentration, consult the director of undergraduate studies.
+For information on the Columbia in Paris Program at Reid Hall, including summer courses, consult the Columbia University in Paris Bulletin (available in 606 Kent and on-line at the Office of Global Programs website), call 212-854-2559, or send an e-mail to email@example.com.
+For information on applicability of Reid Hall courses to the major or concentration, consult the director of undergraduate studies.

 Courses in which a grade of D has been received do not count toward the major or concentration requirements.

 Departmental honors are highly competitive.
-Normally no more than 10 percent of the majors graduating in the department each year receive departmental honors.
+Normally no more than 10% of the majors graduating in the department each year receive departmental honors.

-Senior Thesis Undergraduates majoring in Philosophy or Economics-Philosophy may apply to write a Senior Thesis.
+Senior thesis undergraduates majoring in Philosophy or Economics-Philosophy may apply to write a senior thesis.
 Students who wish to write a thesis should approach a faculty member at the end of their junior or beginning of their senior year, and begin working on the application early in the Fall semester of their senior year.
-Applications are due in early December, and are reviewed by a committee which includes the Director of Undergraduate Studies; students are notified of the committee's decision within two weeks.
-Students whose applications are approved should register for their faculty advisor's section of Supervised Senior Research for the Spring term of the senior year.
+Applications are due in early December, and are reviewed by a committee which includes the director of undergraduate studies; students are notified of the committee's decision within two weeks.
+Students whose applications are approved should register for their faculty adviser's section of Supervised Senior Research for the Spring term of the senior year.
 Theses are due in early April.
 All students who complete theses are considered for Departmental Honors.